How Much Are You Really Eating?

 A portion is how much food you choose to eat at one time, whether in a restaurant, from a package, or at home.
+A serving is the quantity of a food for which the label contains nutritional information.
 Sometimes the serving size and portion size match; sometimes they do not.

 You can use the Nutrition Facts label: